aphrochl/SolveMyProblem/problem-service/README.md

 # Problem Service

-This is the Problem Service for the SolveMyProblem application.
+This is the problem service for the SolveMyProblem application.